 (6) Expedited appeals process.
 At some time after your initial determination has been reviewed, if you have no dispute with our findings of fact and our application and interpretation of the controlling laws, but you believe that a part of the law is unconstitutional, you may use the expedited appeals process.
 This process permits you to go directly to a Federal district court so that the constitutional issue may be resolved.

 (b) Nature of the administrative review process.
-In making a determination or decision in your case, we conduct the administrative review process in an informal, nonadversary manner.
-In each step of the review process, you may present any information you feel is helpful to your case.
+In making a determination or decision in your case, we conduct the administrative review process in an informal, non-adversarial manner.
 Subject to the limitations on Appeals Council consideration of additional evidence (see §§ 404.970(b) and 404.976(b)), we will consider at each step of the review process any information you present as well as all the information in our records.
 You may present the information yourself or have someone represent you, including an attorney.
 If you are dissatisfied with our decision in the review process, but do not take the next step within the stated time period, you will lose your right to further administrative review and your right to judicial review, unless you can show us that there was good cause for your failure to make a timely request for review.